Algorithm for computing perturbation series of dynamical mean field theory: Introduction

 In this work, we propose to address this issue from another angle.
 We present a simple algorithm to compute the perturbation series of the DMFT \emph{self-consistent solution} order by order, instead of using the diagrammatic approach just as an impurity solver for a fixed bath.
 Given any weak coupling diagrammatic technique for the quantum impurity model, we show how to extend it to simultaneously solve the impurity model and the DMFT self-consistency condition, order by order.
 This brings several advantages.
 First, we only need to perform one resummation of the perturbative series, eliminating the need for a series resummation at each DMFT iteration.
 Second, it allows for a direct study of the analytical structure of the self-consistent solution, which contains for instance information on phase transitions through the location of singularities.
+We emphasize that our approach is independent on the formalism used for the diagrammatic expansion (Matsubara, imaginary times, Keldysh, etc), so that it is applicable to equilibrium, non-equilibrium steady states as well as transient states such as quenches.

 This paper is organized as follows.
 Section~\ref{sec:dmft_equations} recalls the basic DMFT equations and some notations.
 Sec.~\ref{sec:algorithm} describes the algorithm.
 As a proof of principle, we then illustrate it on the Hubbard model in the Bethe lattice in equilibrium in Sec.~\ref{sec:illustration}.
 Finally we conclude in Sec.~\ref{sec:conclusion}.